NinaZumel/NinaZumel.github.io/content/blog/2025-03-07-divisibility-part1.md

 ---

-I’ve been working on another puzzle post, which will eventually show up here (but probably first on [*Rworks*](Rworks.dev)).
-Because the puzzles I present come from older sources (in this case, *Strand Magazine* from 1924), I try to solve the puzzles using techniques that a puzzle-solver would have access to at the time—in other words, techniques other than brute force search via computer.
+I’ve been working on another puzzle post, which will eventually show up here (but probably first on [*Rworks*](https://rworks.dev/)).
+Because the puzzles I present come from older sources---in this case, *Strand Magazine* from 1924---I try to solve the puzzles using techniques that a puzzle-solver would have access to at the time—in other words, techniques other than brute force search via computer.

 While looking for such a solution to the current puzzle, I started thinking about various tricks for eyeballing the divisibility of integers.
 You probably remember these tricks from grade school: a number
-$N$ is divisible by 3 if the digits sum to something divisble by 3;
+$N$ is divisible by 3 if the digits sum to something divisible by 3;
 divisible by 5 if the last digit is 5 or 0; divisible by 9 if the digits sum to something divisible by 9; and so on.
 I remember learning tricks for divisibility by 2, 3, 5, 9, and 10.
 And even though I have access to